Last updated May 2023

 STOP: Ignoring security updates

-However, while these pop-ups can be annoying it is vital to not to keep avoiding them.
-These updates contain security patches – fixing vulnerabilities on your software and applications that are susceptible to cyber-attacks.
-Installing these updates as soon as possible is therefore vital to close down opportunities for criminals to exploit your data.
+However, while these pop-ups can be annoying, it is vital not to avoid them.
+These updates contain security patches – fixing vulnerabilities in your software and applications susceptible to cyber-attacks.
+Installing these updates as soon as possible is vital to close down opportunities for criminals to exploit your data.

 STOP: Sharing sensitive information online